Skip to main content

 STP 226: Elements of Statistics

 Statistics are all around us, from weather forecasts, opinion polls, and school ratings to insurance pricing and the stock market.
 This course is designed to provide learners with a solid foundation in statistical concepts and techniques with a particular emphasis on their real-world applications.
-The course will cover the basics of descriptive and inferential statistics to prepare learners to use statistics in various fields, including business, science, and social sciences.

 Duration

-Instructor-led (8 or 16 weeks)
+Session Based (8 or 16 weeks)

 University Credits